 CEO and MD of BOB

-Bank of Baroda was founded in 1908 as a private bank and has only recently become a government-owned corporation.
+Bank of Baroda was founded in 1908 as a private bank and has only recently become a government-owned corporation (Bank of Baroda is Private or Government? ).
 It is ranked as one of India’s top banks by asset size, deposits, profits, branches, and workforce.
 It is also among Asia’s largest financial institutions by assets.
 It offers several product lines to retail customers and corporate clients.
 And it runs on technology provided by the Microsoft Azure cloud platform.